In the case of Oracle Corporation (NYSE: ORCL), what's next? - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 21 analysts.
+Current recommendations for the stock of the company come from 21 analysts.
 On average, analysts expect EPS of $1.18 for the current quarter, with a high estimate of $1.2 and a low estimate of $1.15, while EPS last year was $1.21.
 The consensus estimate for the next quarter is $1.24, with high estimates of $1.43 and low estimates of $1.18.

 Analysts are recommending an EPS of between $5.37 and $4.74 for the fiscal current year, implying an average EPS of $4.95.
 EPS for the following year is $5.66, with 28 analysts recommending between $6.15 and $4.84.